ritacarrilho/stock_java/README.md

-# StockVoitures
+# Car Stock Software
-Used car stock software for adding, deleting and modifying car data (CRUD).
+Used car stock desktop software for adding, deleting and modifying car data (CRUD).

 ## Features:
 - Exploitation of data through a file in JSON format.